 We’re here for you, and we are on your team.
 If you or a loved one has been diagnosed with colorectal cancer, we encourage you to get in touch with us:

 - Call our toll-free Helpline at (877) 422-2030

 - Check out the Alliance’s other support resources

 Everyone deals with a cancer diagnosis differently.
 Our Patient & Family Support team is trained to provide you and your caregivers with information and support during this confusing and overwhelming time.

 After the test

-Patients may experience cramping or bloating in the hour following the procedure.
-The sedative takes time to completely wear off, so patients may need to remain at the clinic for 1-2 hours, or until this happens.
-The upside: full recovery is expected by the next day.
+Patients may experience cramping or bloating after the procedure.
+If you receive a sedative, it will take 1-2 hours to lose its effect.
+Patients may need to remain at the clinic until this happens.
+The upside: A full recovery is expected by the next day.
 Side effects of colonoscopies are rare, but patients should contact their doctor if they experience:

 - Severe abdominal pain